It's hard to miss the Google Answer Box these days.

-For many queries, it sits at the top of the SERP with the packaged answer — even if searchers weren't directly asking a question.
+For many queries, it sits at the top of the search engine results page (SERP) with the packaged, quick answer — even if searchers weren't directly asking an explicit question.

-Quick Recap: Why the Answer Box?
+Why the Answer Box is Important

 How to Identify Answer Box Opportunities

 This 6-step guide provides access to all the data you would need to understand your content's performance and win Answer Box opportunities for your brand through the use of seoClarity's Research Grid.

 We’re going to use it to complete a two-part research strategy for the: